udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

+You don't need to make a choice - between the red pill or the blue pill - just look around you: you're already part of the machine.

 NGE is [here] (NGE/NGE.md)

 [start](mad/mad.md) your journey into world of mad